Chicago police share how they found missing dog who escaped Avondale vet

 Toby had been missing in the Logan Square area since Saturday after he escaped his veterinarian's office.

-His owner Nelly Roa said she had taken him to MedVet in Avondale for stitches and had to leave him there due to COVID-19 protocols.
+His owner Nelly Roa, 29, said she had taken him to MedVet in Avondale for stitches and had to leave him there due to COVID-19 protocols.
 An hour later, she got a call from the clinic to say Toby was missing.

 Roa and the community searched for her beloved dog for days as a brutal winter storm bore down on Chicago, dropping over a foot of snow amid sub-zero wind-chills.
 Roa was worried Toby wouldn't survive the storm.